 Note how many times that box of onmouseover

-I hope this short article helped to dispel a bit of the confusion about these particular mouse events in javascript, and made you think a little the next time you need to implement mouse tracking of some sort.
+I hope this short article helped clear up some confusion about these particular mouse events in JavaScript, and made you think a little the next time you need to implement mouse tracking of some sort.

 Happy new year everyone, and always remember — “a mouseevent